Continuing with Technical SEO

-You can also increase your presence on search results page, by appearing in the lucrative “Position 0” by providing answers to user queries.
+You can also increase your presence on the search results page, by appearing in the lucrative “Position 0” by providing answers to user queries.
 This increases your overall visibility and trust.
 It can also help build your authority.

-What does a structured data look like?
+What does structured data look like?

 Organization Schema Example

 As JSON-LD is the recommended format, the below example shows an example of “Organization” mark-up

 This can be enhanced further with contact numbers for the business as well as different departments.